veeso/termscp/docs/man.md

 As said before, you can also import theme files.
 You can take inspiration from or directly use one of the themes provided along with termscp, located in the `themes/` directory of this repository and import them running termscp as `termscp -t <theme_file>`.
 If everything was fine, it should tell you the theme has successfully been imported.

+### My theme won't load 😱

+This is probably due to a recent update which has broken the theme.
+Whenever I add a new key to themes, the saved theme won't load.
+To fix this issues there are two really quick-fix solutions:

+1. Reload theme: whenever I release an update I will also patch the "official" themes, so you just have to download it from the repository again and re-import the theme via `-t` option

+    ```sh
+    termscp -t <theme.toml>
+    ```

+2. Fix your theme: If you're using a custom theme, then you can edit via `vim` and add the missing key.
+The theme is located at `$CONFIG_DIR/termscp/theme.toml` where `$CONFIG_DIR` is:

+    - FreeBSD/GNU-Linux: `$HOME/.config/`
+    - MacOs: `$HOME/Library/Application Support`
+    - Windows: `%appdata%`

+    ❗ Missing keys are reported in the CHANGELOG under `BREAKING CHANGES` for the version you've just installed.

 ### Styles 💈

 You can find in the table below, the description for each style field.